Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > [!question]- "approximately 46 chromosomes"?
 > We use "approximately" as not all human beings have 46 chromosomes, such as people with Trisomy 21 or Klinefelter's syndrome, both of whom have 47 chromosomes[^3].
 People with Turner's syndrome have only one X chromosome and therefore have 45 chromosomes in total[^4].

 Since the zygote after fertilization does satisfy these two pieces of evidence, we can therefore say it is a biological human being.
-We'll see that even leading pro-choice philosophers and bioethicists agree on this point:
+We will see that even leading pro-choice philosophers and bioethicists agree on this point:

 > Perhaps the most straightforward relation between you and me on the one hand and every human fetus on the other is this: All are living members of the same species, homo sapiens.
 A human fetus after all is simply a human being at a very early stage in his or her development
 >